 “From this I conclude that the best education for the situations of actual life consists of the experience we acquire from the study of serious history.
 For it is history alone which without causing us harm enables us to judge what is the best course in any situation or circumstance.”

 During late antiquity, salvific and gnostic religions appeared in Greece, mystery cults that promised a better afterlife, preparing the way to christianity.
-After a period of decadence, Emperor Constantine converted to christianity, and later in 529 AD, Justinian closed down the last schools of philosophy in Athens, putting the last nails in the coffin of Hellenic culture.
+After a period of decadence, Emperor Constantine converted to christianity, and later in 529 AD, Justinian closed down the last schools of philosophy in Athens, attempting to Graeco-Roman culture forever.
 Christianity will dominate western culture for more than a thousand years.

 Botticelli’s The Birth of Venus, around 1482

-But it may be inaccurate to say that Hellenic, or that Graeco-Roman culture “died out” after all.
-A thousand years after the closure of the greek schools of philosophy, their ideas survived in monasteries, and the movement called the Renaissance spread throughout Europe, affecting both artists and their patrons with the development of new art and Humanist philosophy, based on Graeco-Roman period, ant it marks the transition from the medieval period to the Early Modern age.
+It may be inaccurate to say that Hellenic, or that Graeco-Roman culture “died out” after all.
+A thousand years after the closure of the greek schools of philosophy, their ideas survived in monasteries, and a movement called the Renaissance spread throughout Europe, affecting both artists and their patrons with the development of new art and Humanist philosophy, based on Graeco-Roman period, ant it marks the transition from the medieval period to the Early Modern age.

 Perseus with the Head of Medusa by Benvenuto Cellini in 1545

 Most of their language, art and culture still framing western culture.
-Words and concepts such as; democracy, music, theater, mathematics, politics, philosophy, poetry, gymnasium, physics, erotic, have Greek roots.
+Words and concepts such as; democracy, music, theater, mathematics, politics, philosophy, poetry, gymnasium, physics, heroism or erotism, have Greek roots.

-It may be the case that Graeco-Roman-Western culture did not die out, but that requires a cycle of death and rebirth, to be alive and flourishing.
+It may be the case that Graeco-Roman-Western culture did not die out, but it transforms itself and that requires a cycle of death and rebirth, to be alive and flourishing.